Learning Thai Massage is one thing. But growing and retaining a good client base is a completely different set of skills for massage therapists.

 NAME | DATE | EMAIL | ADDRESS/PHONE | COMMENT |

 Now you have your guest book set up.
-Total cost is 2 or 3 dollars.
-I still have my first simple guest book from 2003 and I cherish the memories of many good sessions and happy clients.
+The total cost is 2 or 3 dollars.
+I still have my first simple guest book from 2003 and I cherish the memories of many good Thai Massage sessions and happy clients.

 If you built up some rapport with your client before and during the session, and you did a good job, most people will be happy to write something in your book.